rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 </p>
 </details>

+## Deployment

-## Database Setup
+### Setup
-1. In the IDE create an env.py file to store the sensitive data and hidden using environment variables.
+- In the IDE create an env.py file to store the sensitive data and hidden using environment variables.
-Then add to a .gitignore file so it is ignored when pushing to gitHub.
+- Create a .gitignore file for files to be ignored when pushing to gitHub.
+- Add env.py file and auto generated `__pycache__/` file to the .gitignore file.
-Default environment variables setup for env.py is as follows:
+- Default environment variables setup for env.py is as follows:
 - Import os
+- *Blank Line*
 - os.environ.setdefault("IP", "Added by user")
 - os.environ.setdefault("PORT", "Added by user")
 - os.environ.setdefault("SECRET_KEY", "Added by user")
 - os.environ.setdefault("MONGO_URI", "Added by user")
 - os.environ.setdefault("MONGO_DBNAME", "Added by user")

-## Deployment

 ### Heroku Deployment